Often in fiction the person who you have the crush on lives right next door. Comes in three types.

 - In Cougar Town, Jules and Grayson had Unresolved Sexual Tension in season 1; since it was resolved, in season 2, they have a full relationship.

 - Friends: Monica and Chandler live across the hall from each other for years and eventually fall in love and get married.
-Though its hard to tell the difference between before and after they move in together, given they practically lived in each other's apartments all along.
+Though it's hard to tell the difference between before and after they move in together, given that they practically lived in each other's apartments all along.

 - Freddy lives across the hall from Carly in iCarly and he's loved her since the day they've met.

 - In Family Matters Urkel loves Laura.
 Laura's less than thrilled.

 - The How I Met Your Mother episode "The Platinum Rule" is about this as the gang is trying to explain to Ted why he shouldn't go on a date with his dermatologist; the title refers to Barney's corolary to The Golden Rule (misinterpreted, obviously): "You can love thy neighbor, but never, ever love thy neighbor."
 The plot follows how not heeding this rule comes out badly for the others.

 - The episode "The Window" is about Ted chasing after the ultimate Girl Next Door, though he loses to the ultimate boy next door.

 - Family Ties: neighbor boy Skippy has an unrequited crush on Mallory.

 - The Big Bang Theory opens with Leonard seeing a new neighbor Penny from across the hall and developing a profound crush on her almost immediately.
 The majority of the early seasons has Leonard pining for her.
 They eventually start dating and it's made rather clear that he never would have had a chance with her if they weren't neighbors.